17 Jan Botulinum toxin vs Fillers: Differences, Uses, Effects and Myomodulation

 In practice, myomodulation is not a new concept.
 For years, doctors like myself have already been using dermal fillers to reestablish and reconstruct natural structural anatomy that has been lost due to aging.

 Myomodulation presents a novel way of addressing this theory of imbalance of muscle activity using facial fillers.
 In myomodulation, dermal fillers are injected adjacent to the muscles to support the movement of muscles or block over activity of the muscles by correcting bone and fat loss in aging.
-To be clear, dermal fillers are for correcting volume loss and structural deficits that affect muscle activity; they do not directly affect the activity of muscles like botulinum toxin/ botox.
-Botulinum toxin or Botox still functions as a neuromodulator to directly reduce muscle movement.
+To be clear, dermal fillers are for correcting volume loss and structural deficits that affect muscle activity; they do not directly affect the activity of muscles like botulinum toxin/ Botulinum toxin.
+Botulinum toxin or Botulinum toxin still functions as a neuromodulator to directly reduce muscle movement.
 Myomodulation presents an interesting angle on treating signs of aging using dermal fillers to balance muscle activity.
-This allows the patient to have less of botulinum toxin/ Botox or dermal fillers injected to avoid overdoing either treatment for an expressionless, frozen face or overfilled pillow look.
+This allows the patient to have less of botulinum toxin/ Botulinum toxin or dermal fillers injected to avoid overdoing either treatment for an expressionless, frozen face or overfilled pillow look.

-In general, Botox/ botulinum toxin acts on muscles and is used to treat wrinkles, reduce teeth grinding/ bruxism and shrink pores.
+In general, Botulinum toxin/ botulinum toxin acts on muscles and is used to treat wrinkles, reduce teeth grinding/ bruxism and shrink pores.
 Dermal fillers add volume, fill lines and lift saggy skin.
-I hope that you found this review on the differences between Botox and dermal fillers useful.
+I hope that you found this review on the differences between Botulinum toxin and dermal fillers useful.